 With its one of the kind design the Nike Air Max OG was always about striking looks, with detailing and colors that's impossible not to catch your eye.
 With the Nike Air Max Plus III the brand took all that at another level.
 While the upper design is almost completely changed it stays true to its original roots.
 The synthetic overlays are horizontal this time and the brand introduced a big heel cage that features intermittent lines towards the are where the shank used to be.
 The III tends to be a bit more roomier than its predecessor, mainly to the way the upper is constructed.
 It also has a more bold look with detailing and branding all over.
 The sole is pretty much the same aside of the visible Air Max unit in the heel which was expanded.
 The III version is also about 1 oz heavier than the OG, mainly to the big heel cage.
 They are at about 14-15 oz for a size 10.5 which is another reason why these cannot be considered running shoes anymore.

-You can’t go wrong with an Air Max Plus, they are great for any kind of casual use, and would even work for some light exercise.
+To conclude this Nike Air Max Plus review , you can’t go wrong with this sneaker, they are great for any kind of casual use, and would even work for some light exercise.
 Their technology is a bit dated, but the upper especially still provides a very comfortable fit, that is much nicer than a lot of the new knitted uppers brands are pumping out.
 If you are also interested in the Air Max Plus III, it works as a nice upgrade and might be a better suited shoe for the summer, with its much more breathable design, but if you would prefer the nostalgia of the original, then you can find the Air Max Plus for a retail of $170.